Bitcoin has become a household digital currency name and is going mainstream around the world with a market cap that surpasses $1 trillion.

 Blockchain technology could also play an important role in tracking the ownership of offline fine art.
 For example, artists may be able to sell art globally without using an auction house or gallery that reduces their profitability.
 Royalties can also be added to digital artwork, enabling artists to receive a percentage of sale profits every time the artwork is sold.

 Powering Up Crypto Gaming & Collectibles

 Crypto-powered gaming platforms have embraced the same non-fungible tokens to create unique playing experiences.
 For example, Gods Unchained is an online trading card game where players earn card packs to build a deck of rare cards using NFTs.
 These players can compete in tournaments for financial rewards – sometimes multiple five-figures.

-Blockchain Is Leveling the Playing Field for Musicians
+Is Cryptocurrency Mainstream Yet?
+Blockchain Levels the Playing Field for Musicians

 The music industry has experienced a lot of change over the past couple of decades.
 After Napster’s rise to fame in 2000, it became evident that music was beginning to shift from physical CD sales to downloads.
 Rising landline and cellular internet speeds over the following decade led to the rise of the streaming music services that we use today.